EmotiBit/EmotiBit_Docs/Keep_emotibit_up_to_date.md

     - Arduino Low Power
       - RTCZero *(should be automatically installed with Arduino Low Power.
 If not, then please manually search and install)*
     - Adafruit_IS31FL3731_Library
-      - Adafruit_GFX_Library *(should be automatically installed with Arduino Low Power.
+      - Adafruit_GFX_Library *(should be automatically installed with Adafruit_IS31FL3731_Library.
 If not, then please manually search and install)*
     - EmotiBit FeatherWing
       - It will automatically install the following EmotiBit dependencies
         - EmotiBit BMI160